 So these are the [00:37:00] kinds of things that we are working on now.
 And there are many other avenues of research as well that I'm sure my colleagues could expand on.

 Tom: [00:37:10] One of the things that we're looking at on the economic side is the impacts of atmospheric rivers, on transportation networks.
 Um, so ARS can penetrate inland and can cause avalanches and road closures in mountain passes and we're interested in seeing what the impact is there.
 We're also looking at the end, the economic impact of atmosheric rivers on water supply, uh, on agricultural productivity in particular.
-Um, so I mentioned that, uh, flooding causes atmospheric rivers causes damages on the order of a billion dollars a year, um, in the Western U S over the last 40 years or so.
+Um, so I mentioned that, uh, flooding related to atmospheric rivers causes damages on the order of a billion dollars a year, um, in the Western U S over the last 40 years or so.
 Um, and the potential I should add, I guess the [00:38:00] potential is much higher.

 A series of studies done in the last decade called the ARkStorm scenario, where they looked at a one in 1000 years, series of atmospheric river events, estimated potential costs of such, uh, a storm, um, to be on the order or $750 billion.
 Um, so this will be a storm similar to the, um, the great flood, uh, in California of 1861, 1862, if it were to happen today.

 And so, um, A lot of our research now is looking at how to strengthen flood protection, to deal with potential storms of that magnitude.
 I would add that we're also looking at, um, using forecasts of atmospheric rivers to better manage our water supply.
-Through an [00:39:00] initiative called the Forecast Informed Reservoir Operations Program at CW3E or Fierro and preliminary results there suggests that by using predictions of atmospheric rivers in particular, uh, precipitation in generally we can revise the water control manuals for our large reservoirs in the West and potentially store more water leading into the dry season.
-Um, the way it works is in advance of a big storm weather forecast we are able to pre-release water from the reservoir, and that allows us to store higher levels in the winter without necessarily increasing flood risk, but with an increase in water supply.
+Through an [00:39:00] initiative called the Forecast Informed Reservoir Operations Program at CW3E or FIRO and preliminary results there suggests that by using predictions of atmospheric rivers in particular, uh, precipitation more generally we can revise the water control manuals for our large reservoirs in the West and potentially store more water leading into the dry season.
+Um, the way it works is in advance of a big storm with a good forecast we are able to pre-release water from the reservoir, and that allows us to store higher levels in the winter without necessarily increasing flood risk, but with an increase in water supply.

 And, uh, our pilot study in Lake Mendocino in Northern California indicates that [00:40:00] using our best forecast of atmospheric rivers, we may be able to increase water supply by up to 20%, which could have significant economic impacts.
-And another research program we have running at CW3E is the AR reconnaissance program where we fly weather aircrafts that drop into the path of atmospheric rivers in the Pacific.
-And these are being used to improve these forecasts, which occurred, which feed into this forecast and reservoir operations and all kinds of improvements in water managements in the future.
+And another research program we have running at CW3E is the AR reconnaissance program where we fly weather aircrafts that drop radiosondes into the path of atmospheric rivers in the Pacific.
+And these are being used to improve these forecasts, which could, which feed into this forecast and reservoir operations and all kinds of improvements in water managements in the future.
 So there's a lot of exciting research that's being done on atmospheric rivers.

-Sasha Gerchinov: [00:40:51] I might just add that improved predictions [00:41:00] is something that's, that's a big goal for CW3E and determines directions of our research as well.
+Sasha Gershunov: [00:40:51] I might just add that improved predictions [00:41:00] is something that's, that's a big goal for CW3E and determines directions of our research as well.
 Not just on climate change timescales, but, but also on extended range, weather prediction, timescales.
-So, you know, due to five weeks out, as well as a seasonal climate prediction, um, which is predicting, statistics of precipitation, atmospheric river activity over a three months season say, um, several months ahead.
+So, you know, two to five weeks out, as well as seasonal climate prediction, um, which is predicting, statistics of precipitation, atmospheric river activity over a three month season say, um, several months ahead.